 How Should a Tenant Respond to an Eviction?

 The Tenant has 5 days to respond.
 However, they may disagree with the amount.
 If they do, they should deposit the rent they believe is owed into the Court Registry.
-In addition, the Tenant should file a Motion to Determine Rent.
+In addition, they should file a Motion to Determine Rent.

 Final Hearing on Eviction